Zalexanninev15/Jetpack-Downgrader/README.md

 * **CreateShortcut** - creating a shortcut to a file **gta_sa.exe** on the desktop (only after successfully downgrading the game version)
 * **ResetGame** - deleting the game configuration file - **gta_sa.set** (after getting the game version)
 * **GamePath** - adding entries to the registry about the path to the game to improve compatibility with mods and programs
+* **CopyGame** - create a copy of the game's file folder to prevent accidental updates to new versions of the game (after MD5-scan)
+* **Forced** - force the app to continue running even if some non-EXE files are already use from the game version 1.0.
+(MD5)

 #### [SADRW2]